applyfun/gwas_methods/README.md

 ## For regenie
 ***

-### Input files
+### Regenie input files

-The input files required and their structure are described below
+The input files required and their structure are described below:

-*Phenotype file
+* Phenotype file

 Plain text tab-delimited format with the first two columns FID and IID, followed by the phenotype columns, as for plink.
 If mutiple phenotypes are to be used they should be listed in separate columns.
 ```